53854/SWE_1/ProjectNotes/Datamodel.md

 ### Using collections

 In a non-relational database, we can use collections to store data in a more normalized way, but we have to be careful to not overuse this feature, as it will increase the amount of reads and writes to the database.
-The following is a rough outline of how we use redundancy in separate collections in order to optimize for efficiency and therefore scale:
+The following is a rough outline of how we use redundancy in separate collections in order to optimize for efficiency and scale by avoiding sub-collections:

 #### **Users collection**